 An eating disorder is serious and potentially life-threatening problem characterized by extreme attitudes, behaviors and emotions about eating, body image and weight.
 Behaviors can include extreme restriction in food intake, overeating, compulsive exercise, and various methods of purging.
+CBT for eating disorders has proven to be very effective.

 What are the symptoms of eating disorders?